MDSplus/Documentation/docs/reference/mdstcl.md

 **Note**: Data versioning is not supported for segmented data records.

-> note from Mark W: Question for developers . . .
-Do any customers use versioned trees?
-Do we have any automated tests of versioned trees?

 ### `set view DATE_TIME_SPECIFIER`
 This command is used to set the time context for examining the contents of a MDSplus tree.
 If data versioning is enabled on a tree, then a history of data entries for each node is kept, each being timestamped.
 When you specify a "view" date and time the commands such as DIRECTORY, DECOMPILE and SHOW DATA will present a description of the data the same as if you issued those commands at that particular time.